pliulfcuigithub/pliulfcuigithub.github.io/_pages/about.md

 Research interests
 =====

 I primarily work in the cross-disciplinary domain of plasma astrophysics, integrating diverse areas of plasma physics, high-energy astrophysics, and high-energy density physics.
-I am engaged in the theories and numerical simulations of laser-plasma particle sources and .
+I am engaged in the theories and numerical simulations of laser-plasma particle sources, incuuding electron, ion, and neutron sources.
 Currently, my main research interests focus on plasma instabilities and turbulence associated with astrophysics.
 For a detailed description of my **research activities**, please follow this [link](https://pliulfcuigithub.github.io/research/).
 If you would like to learn more about my **research productions**, feel free to browse through my [publications](https://pliulfcuigithub.github.io/publications/).

 ---
 **Key Words**: